-Habits are hard to break, especially making the transition from a timeless summertime to a structured school year, but Space Coast Pet Services has some east and applicable advice to help.
+Habits are hard to break, especially making the transition from a timeless summertime to a structured school year, but we have some easy and applicable advice to help.

 - De-sensitize your dog to schedule changes.
 Start the morning routine early for your dog—and your kids.
 Practice leaving and returning so that your dog knows you will return.
 Dogs, like kids, love schedules!
 (And treats…)